winitzki/scall/tutorial/programming_dhall.md

 However, most often the imported Dhall values are not simple data but records containing types, values, and functions.

 Dhall denotes imports via special syntax:
-- If a Dhall value begins with `/`, it is an import of a file given by an absolute path.
+- If a Dhall value begins with `/`, it is an import of a file from an absolute path.
-- If a Dhall value begins with `./`, it is an import from a relative path (relative to the directory containing the currently evaluated Dhall file).
+- If a Dhall value begins with `./`, it is an import of a file from a relative path (relative to the directory containing the currently evaluated Dhall file).
 - If a Dhall value begins with `http://` or `https://`, it is an import from a Web URL.
 - A Dhall value of the form `env:XYZ` is an import from a shell environment variable `XYZ` (in Bash, this would be `$XYZ`).
 It is important to use no spaces around the `:` character, because `env : XYZ` means a value `env` of type `XYZ`.